-Planning a large service project or school project can be overwhelming!
-These free printable service project planner pages can help you plan your project and track your progress.
+Planning a large service project or school project can be overwhelming, as you need to manage resources and keep a track of your project life cycle!
+As a good starting point for anything small, these free printable service project planner pages can help you plan your project and track your progress.

 My daughter has been in Girl Scouts since she was a young girl.
 I’ve been a troop leader for many of those years.
 She earned quite a few badges and had all kinds of fun experiences, from selling Girl Scout cookies to cardboard boat races to learning to pitch a tent.
 In an all-girl setting, she learned about leadership and using her voice.

 But what I’m most proud of from her Girl Scout experience are the opportunities she’s had to give back to her community.
 This past spring our troop completed a large service project for the girls to earn their Silver Award.
 The Silver Award is kind of a big deal.
 It’s the biggest award a Cadette (6th, 7th and 8th grade) can earn, requiring at least 50 hours of service from each girl.

 For their project, they restored some rather large murals at their old elementary school and also replaced a crumbling mosaic with a fresh new design.
 This was a large, multi step project.
 They wrote and submitted a proposal to the school’s principal.
 They met with the original mural designer and created a new design for the mosaic.
 The created a budget and then raised the money they needed.
 Oh, and then they actually restored the murals and created the mosaic.

 This is one of the three murals they restored.

 It’s also overwhelming from an organizational standpoint.
 There are just so many details, so many lists to make.
 Task lists, budgets, schedules.
 Where to even start?